larpix/larpix-control/README.md

 extracts the configuration from an array of UART packets into a `larpix_configuration` object.
 It does not modify the packets at all, but the array should be in "configuration register" order from 0 to 62.
+This function also returns a "status" result which is `0` if all reads are successful, else is the number of unsuccessful reads.
+(A possible upgrade here is to specify which reads are unsuccessful.
+Don't hold your breath though.)
+Unsuccessful reads happen when the "register map address" in the UART packet does not match the expected address for the particular configuration being read.

 It is also possible to create UART packets one at a time, for only the configuration values that you want to update.
 Each data member of the